-In Pricelist settings, you can configure various parameters for the import functionality, select attribute codes for API, and enable automatic assignment of customers to price lists based on the pre-set attributes.
+In Pricelist settings, you can configure the parameters for the import functionality mentioned in the previous two sections of the Price System Magento 2 module’s configuration page.
+Here, you can also enable automatic assignment of customers to price lists based on the pre-set customer and address attributes.

-The Product Customer Matrix section allows admin users to specify product and customer attribute codes for the matrix price calculation.
+The Product Customer Matrix section allows admin users to select product and customer attribute codes for the matrix price calculation.

 Now, let’s go to Customers -> All Customers and select a customer.
-Then, in the Customers grid, find the Action column and hit the Edit link.
+Then, on the Customers grid, find the Action column and hit the Edit link.
 In the Customer Information block, you will see the Pricesystem tab.
-Here, you can apply a discount for all products.
+Here, you can specify a custom price for the chosen user, select an applied price select rule, and add customer prices for specific products.

 Now, let’s go to the price lists section.
-It is available under Pricelist -> All Pricelist.
+It is available under the Pricelist -> All Pricelist menu.
 The appropriate grid consists of the following columns:

-- ID – that illustrates price list ID numbers;
+- ID – illustrates unique price list ID numbers;

-- From Date/To Date – two columns that show a time interval when each price list is active;
+- From Date/To Date – two columns that define a time interval when a price list is active;

 - Website – an appropriate store view;